• Skip to primary navigation

 Rava Ladoo

-The Diwali festivities are in the air and I have been enjoying the making sweet and snacks to share with family and friends.
+The Diwali festivities are in the air, and I have been enjoying making sweets and snacks to share with family and friends.

 What is Rava Ladoo?

-Ladoo (or Laddu) are a popular Indian sweet.
-They can be made with many different ingredients, and are round in shape.
-The main ingredients in ladoo are flour, fat and sugar, with other ingredients varying depending on the type of ladoo you are making.
+Ladoo (or Laddu) is a popular Indian sweet.
+They can be made with many different ingredients and are round in shape.
+The main ingredients in ladoo are flour, fat, and sugar, with other ingredients varying depending on the type of ladoo you are making.

 Rava Ladoo is made with semolina (also called sooji or suji) as the main ingredient.